-Notify your doctor to report any of the following:
+Tell your doctor to report any of the following:

-Fever and/or chills
+- Fever or chills

-Increased pain, redness, swelling, or bleeding or other drainage from the insertion site
+- Increased pain, redness, swelling, or bleeding or other drainage from the insertion site

-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your doctor may give you other instructions after the procedure, depending on your particular situation.